researchspace/researchspace/README.md

 The creation of the platform Docker image consists of packaging the ResearchSpace platform as a Java webapp (the .war file we have just created) in a Java servlet container, Jetty.

 Dockerfile file is located in `metaphacts-platform/dist/docker` folder.
-This file contains the instructions for the building of the platform Docker image that is based on official Jetty server as image.
+This file contains the instructions for building the platform's Docker image that is based on an official Jetty server as image.

 To build the image first we need to copy artefacts produced by the platform build process.